-Similarly, if a parent wishes to have a conversation with an academic dean, instructor, faculty advisor or mentor, the student must sign a Release of Information form.
+Similarly, if a parent wishes to have a conversation about their student with any faculty or staff of the College, the student must sign a Release of Information form.
 Forms are available in the Office of the Registrar and the Advising Center.

 Course Completion Requirements